Security practices

 • In scope: jobeezy.com, api.jobeezy.com, the Jobeezy iOS and Android apps, any subdomain of jobeezy.com.

-• Out of scope: Third-party services (AWS infrastructure, Cognito, Anthropic), denial-of-service attacks, social engineering of employees, physical attacks.
+• Out of scope: Third-party services (GCP infrastructure, Firebase, Gemini), denial-of-service attacks, social engineering of employees, physical attacks.

 What we ask